-If you decide to waive coverage now, your next opportunity to elect medical and dental coverage will be during Open Enrollment in November or if you and your dependents lose other health coverage because of an eligible family status change.
+If you waive coverage, your next chance to elect medical and dental coverage will be eithr during Open Enrollment in November or you and your dependents lose other health coverage because of an eligible family status change.

 You also have an automatic retirement savings plan provided by the University.

 - Determine eligibility for dependents.
-You may have received the benefits enrollment guide from your Human Resources representative or you can review the Guide for UPlan Benefits Enrollment online to figure out if your dependents are eligible for benefits.
+You may have the benefits enrollment guide from your Human Resources representative.
+If not, or you can review the Guide for UPlan Benefits Enrollment online to figure out if your dependents are eligible for benefits.

 - Put together your choices.
-Using the Guide for UPlan Benefits Enrollment as your resource, review your options, make your comparisons, and check your rates.
+Using the Guide for UPlan Benefits Enrollment as your resource, review the options, make comparisons, and check rates.
 Go to Retirement Savings to learn about your retirement benefits.

 - Enroll online at MyU in your first 30 days.
 You must complete your enrollment online within the first 30 days of employment.
-During this time, you can also change your mind about your initial enrollment and choose a different medical plan.
-If you do, the new plan will be retroactive to the date your coverage became effective.
+If you change your mind about your medical plan option during this time, you can choose a different medical plan that will be retroactive to your coverage effective date.

 - Determine the date your benefits become effective.
-Your selected benefits will go into effect on the first day of the month following your employment start date.
+Your benefits go into effect the first day of the month following your employment start date.
 (Example: You are hired on March 15; your benefits become effective on April 1.)

 - Learn more.
 Employee Benefits also offers various events and workshops throughout the year to provide more information about benefits, including retirement plans and investment options.

 Each geographic location has a base medical plan with low rates and out-of-pocket costs.
 You may choose from any of the medical plan options available in your area.
 The rate you pay depends on who you cover and which plan you choose.
-If you are employed 75 to 100% time, the University pays a significant portion of the cost.
+If you are employed 75% to 100% time, the University pays a large portion of the cost.